a95s/Google-Ngram-rarity-check/README.md

 ### Specification
 Input: a file with words, one word per line.
 Output: a file with words, one word per line.
 Words which are rarer than 0.1e-6 are marked with ">".
+I also provided the examples of input and output - `eng-trimmed.txt` and `output.txt`.

 ### Usage
 1. To use the program, you need to have NodeJS with `node-fetch` package installed.